WISE 1541−2250: Distance

 Currently the most accurate distance estimate of WISE 1541−2250 is a trigonometric parallax, published in 2014 by Tinney et al.: 0.1751 ± 0.0044 arcsec, corresponding to a distance 5.71 pc, or 18.6 ± 0.5 ly.

 For several months after its discovery, before the publication of its parallax by Kirkpatrick et al. in 2012, WISE 1541−2250 was considered to be the nearest known brown dwarf at approximately 9 light-years from the Sun, and the seventh-nearest of all star systems, at slightly more than twice the distance of the nearest known star system Alpha Centauri.
 This view existed because of a very rough preliminary parallax with a baseline of 1.2 years, published in the discovery paper: 0.351 ± 0.108 arcsec, corresponding to a distance 2.8 pc, or 9.3 ly.
 Also, there were other estimates: spectrophotometric distance estimate 8.2 pc (26.7 ly), and photometric distance estimate 1.8 pc (5.9 ly).

 Space motion

 WISE 1541−2250 has proper motion of about 899 milliarcseconds per year.

 Physical properties

-WISE 1541−2250 is among the first known examples of a Y-class brown dwarf, the coldest spectral class of stars, and has temperature about 350 K (about 77 °C / 170 °F).
-Its spectral class is Y0.5 (initially was estimated as Y0).
+WISE 1541−2250 is among the first known examples of a Y-class brown dwarf, the coldest spectral class of stars, and has temperature about 381 K. Its spectral class is Y0.5 (initially was estimated as Y0).
 Modelling of WISE 1541−2250 has shown that there could be water clouds in the atmosphere of this brown dwarf.
 Models however struggle to reproduce the spectrum even with water clouds.
+A study using JWST NIRSpec and MIRI data found an elevated abundance of carbon monoxide and carbon dioxide.
+Additionally the model favours gray cloud cover.
+The model suggest the cloud top is located at 0.47±0.04 bar, which is close the condensation temperature of water vapor, but is too warm for condensation.
+The optical depth supports an optical dense and vertical extended cloud layer, consistent with the onset of water cloud formation.
+Stable cloud layers predicted by the FastChem code are arsenic(II) sulfide (As_{2}S_{2}) and ammonium bromide near 0.5 bar.
+It is unclear if these compounds could form optically thick clouds.
+Neither water nor sodium sulfide clouds are predicted to be present by FastChem.